dikortis/LetsTalkETC/Episodes/Episode_11.md

-something being np-hard you're saying that a lot of problems reduced to it and unless all of those problems become easy that yeah so if a problem is np-hard it's going to be very hard because it just hearted all the problems that reduce to it yes is it is the point so similarly we have these problems being hard in a sense as in when I say there's a rich framework of research supporting
+something being np-hard you're saying that a lot of problems reduced to it and unless all of those problems become easy that so if a problem is np-hard it's going to be very hard because it just hearted all the problems that reduce to it is the point so similarly we have these problems being hard in a sense as in when I say there's a rich framework of research supporting